cs0320-f23/term-project-hzhan196-mgonza49-jmokkama-tngampra/README.md

-How to run the web scraper:
+How to run tests and web scraper (this should not be neceassary if you are using UpdateHandler in the server):

 - Download a chrome driver corresponding to your chrome version https://sites.google.com/chromium.org/driver/getting-started?authuser=0
 - pip install selenium and beautiful soup
+- pip install pymongo
 - Unzip the downloaded chrome driver zip in the bin directory

 To install tailwindCSS, run: